Treats life-threatening heart rhythm problems (arrhythmias).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have lung disease, kidney disease, liver disease, heart disease, low blood pressure, thyroid disorder, diarrhea, or low potassium or magnesium in your blood.
+- Tell your doctor if you are breastfeeding, or if you have lung, kidney, liver, or heart disease, low blood pressure, a thyroid disorder, diarrhea, or low potassium or magnesium levels.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: